hitoshi-watase/sercrod/docs/reference/directives/event-blur.md

   The element must be focusable for the handler to fire (for example, inputs, textareas, buttons, links, or elements made focusable via `tabindex`).

 - Expression evaluation
-  Nablla parses the attribute value as an expression (for example `touched.name = true` or `save(profile)`).
+  Sercrod parses the attribute value as an expression (for example `touched.name = true` or `save(profile)`).
-  When the event fires, Nablla evaluates this expression using the same scope model as other directives on that element.
+  When the event fires, Sercrod evaluates this expression using the same scope model as other directives on that element.

 - One way effect
-  The result of the expression is ignored by Nablla.
+  The result of the expression is ignored by Sercrod.
   What matters is the side effect of the expression (writing to data, calling functions, or both).

 - Multiple handlers
   You can combine `@blur` with other event directives on the same element (such as `@focus` or `@input`), as long as each one uses a distinct event name.
   Each handler is evaluated independently when its event fires.

-Nablla does not change the native timing or semantics of the `blur` event; it only injects expression evaluation when the event occurs.
+Sercrod does not change the native timing or semantics of the `blur` event; it only injects expression evaluation when the event occurs.

 #### Evaluation timing

-`@blur` participates in Nablla’s normal event lifecycle:
+`@blur` participates in Sercrod’s normal event lifecycle:

 - Structural directives first
   Directives such as `*if`, `*for`, `*each`, `*switch`, and `*include` decide the presence and shape of the element.
   If an element is removed by a structural directive, no event handler is attached.

 - Attribute phase
-  Once an element is kept, Nablla processes its attributes.
+  Once an element is kept, Sercrod processes its attributes.
   Event attributes starting with `@` are recognized in the same pass as colon attributes like `:value` and directive attributes like `*if`.

 - Listener attachment
-  During this pass, Nablla registers a `blur` listener for each element with `@blur`.
+  During this pass, Sercrod registers a `blur` listener for each element with `@blur`.
-  On re-renders, Nablla ensures that the handler reflects the current expression and scope.
+  On re-renders, Sercrod ensures that the handler reflects the current expression and scope.

 - Event firing
-  When the browser fires `blur` on that element, Nablla evaluates the stored expression in the current Nablla scope associated with the host.
+  When the browser fires `blur` on that element, Sercrod evaluates the stored expression in the current Sercrod scope associated with the host.

 There is no special debounce or scheduling around `@blur`; it runs synchronously when the event fires, in the same turn as the native `blur` event.